Secret Server Performance and Sizing Guide

 - Authentication requests (cache tokens to reduce frequency).

-- File Uploads (for instance, secret attachments).
+- File uploads (such as, secret attachments).

 - Downloading session recording videos (offload to dedicated storage).